tlx494/yuvi-tsdb-fork/README.md

 # Yuvi

+This repo is a fork of Yuvi TSDB demonstrating a novel dynamic time-based compression algorithm.

 Yuvi is an in-memory storage engine for recent time series metrics data.
 It has the following features:

 * Implemented in Java.